moritzsalla/healingorb-monorepo/chrome-extension/README.md

 # Chrome Extension

 A chrome extension that communicates with the Healing Orb's ambient interface.
-It is the head of the Healing Orb, as it performs the processing and animation.
-The extension's processing tasks include HTML scraping, string filtration, storage, mapping and easing.
-The extension also includes a popup which exposes readings and settings to the user.
+It is the head of the Healing Orb, performing processing and animation of data.

 ![Image](banner.png)